 Winner 2006: Tomas Munita

-Tomas Munita studied photography from 1994 to 1997.
-From 1998 to 2000 he worked for the daily newspaper El Metropolitano in Santiago and then until 2003 for The Associated Press with a focus on Latin America.
+Born in 1975, Munita studied photography from 1994 to 1997.
+From 1998 to 2000 he worked for the daily newspaper El Metropolitano in Santiago and then, until 2003, for The Associated Press with a focus on Latin America.
 Until his Kabul assignment, he realized projects of his own, such as a 12-month reportage trip to Southern Asia.
 In 2003 he took part in the Joop Swart Masterclass of World Press Photo in Amsterdam.
 In 2005 he received the ICP Young Photographer Infinity Award conferred by the International Center of Photography in New York.
-Since February 2006, Munita has worked in his home city of Santiago de Chile as a freelance photographer.
+Since 2006 Munita has worked as a freelance photographer in his home city of Santiago de Chile.